ckkqwer/html-darksouls/README.md

 # html darksouls

 A webpage about dark souls.
-All images taken from the internet.
+All images were taken from the internet.

 index.html
 -